Skip to Main Content

 Week 7 pregnancy symptoms

-During week seven of pregnancy, your body is changing quickly.
+During week 7 of pregnancy, your body is changing quickly.
 As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.

-4. It’s not uncommon to feel cramping in the first trimester.
+• It's not uncommon to have cramping in the first trimester.

-6. You may still be getting morning sickness at week seven.
+• You may still be getting morning sickness at week 7.

-Being seven weeks pregnant is a significant time for you and your baby.
-Here are some tips on how to adjust to this new stage to keep you and your baby safe.
+Being 7 weeks pregnant is an important time for you and your baby.
+Here’s some more expert-recommended advice on how to adjust to this new stage and keep you and your baby safe.

-• Exercise do's-and-don'ts: Exercise is important at this stage, but it may be time to start reading up on what exercises you should and shouldn’t do as that tummy grows.
+1. Exercise do's-and-don'ts: Exercise is important at this stage, but it may be time to start reading up on what exercises you should and shouldn’t do as that tummy gets bigger.

-• Your body's working crazy hard: Over the next three months, your baby will form 100 billion neurons (cells in the brain and nervous system that transmit information) at an astounding rate of 250,000 neurons every minute!
-That’s why it’s so important to eat healthfully and take a prenatal supplement to make sure you’re getting essential vitamins, minerals, and nutrients, such as docosahexaenoic acid (DHA).
+2. Your body's working crazy hard: Over the next three months, your baby will form 100 billion neurons (cells in the brain and nervous system that transmit information), at an astounding rate of 250,000 neurons every minute!
+That’s why it’s so important to eat healthfully and take a prenatal supplement to make sure you’re getting important vitamins, minerals, and nutrients, such as docosahexaenoic acid (DHA).

-• Are your products pregnancy-safe?: Check your makeup and medication to ensure it's safe for use during pregnancy.
+3. Are your products safe for you: Check your makeup and medication to ensure it's safe for use during pregnancy.

 Knowing what to do week-by-week can help you feel prepared and alleviate stress.
 Add these new items to your to-do list this week.
 You’ve got this, mama!

-Learn more about your pregnancy, including pregnancy planning and pregnancy nutrition, to feel prepared to continue this magical adventure.
-You’re armed with the facts and what to do, so now you can take time to connect with the little one growing inside you.
+Learn more about your pregnancy, including pregnancy planning and pregnancy nutrition to feel prepared to continue this magical adventure.
+You’re armed with the facts, what to do, and now you can take time to connect with the little one growing inside you.

-With week six in the rearview mirror and week seven going strong, look to the future and what's coming up in week eight!
+With week 6 in the rearview mirror and week 7 going strong, look to the future and what's coming up in week 8!

 Join Enfamil Family Beginnings